 The bright colors and enticing sounds we witness in mobile games beg for our attention.
 Once you give in and initiate the gameplay, your chances of being caught in an endless gaming spiral go up a notch.
 But what are the pros and cons of playing games on mobile phones?

 Unlike the traditional mindset of games being hazardous for health, there is a whole new chapter narrated in the current era.
 Scientists and psychologists are countering the argument that games are harmful.
 In fact, they present a whole bunch of convincing findings to prove the positive impacts of gaming.

 Research by the University of Oxford, for instance, found that the gamers seemingly perceived time spent playing games as their happiest time.
 Even though the typical perceptions associated with gaming are undergoing radical changes, it is vital to examine both sides to decide who is right.
-Considering how most video games are now available on phones, it is integral to explore the medium’s impact.
+Considering how most video games and gambling variations are now available on phones, through phone-friendly game loaders or dedicated mobile casino apps it is integral to explore the medium’s impact.

 Below, I have listed the good and bad effects of playing video games on mobile phones.